newchuyalong/libgdx-learning/Airpush-in-Libgdx.md

 ![](http://3.bp.blogspot.com/-DnUAsVulob4/U7Bb6iahLhI/AAAAAAAAAf0/_fsMFtqGgYs/s1600/aptuto5.png)

-Now go to your Android SDK Installation Folder -> extras -> google -> google_play_services -> libproject and copy "google-play-services_lib" folder to your workspace.
+Now go to your Android SDK Installation 'Folder -> extras -> google -> google_play_services -> libproject' and copy "google-play-services_lib" folder to your workspace.

-Now, import the project like this in eclipse: File -> import... -> Android -> Existing Android Code Into Workspace.
+Now, import the project like this in eclipse: 'File -> import... -> Android -> Existing Android Code Into Workspace'.
 You will end up with something like this:

 ![](http://3.bp.blogspot.com/--EDisIcafoQ/U7BdeDRr8xI/AAAAAAAAAgA/j-cZKMUl5gE/s1600/aptuto6.png)

-Right click the Android Project, go to Properties -> Android and scroll down.
+Right click the Android Project, go to 'Properties -> Android' and scroll down.
 Click the "Add..." button and choose the services project.
 Will end up like this:

 ![](http://4.bp.blogspot.com/-9McHVljjb2w/U7BeV-vEx5I/AAAAAAAAAgI/NZRvmOcbvJA/s1600/aptuto7.png)

-### Step 4.
-Adding the Airpush SDK.-
+# Step 4.
+Adding the Airpush SDK.- #

 Go to the Airpush Dashboard and download your SDK.
 Standard or Bundle.
 Now this is where gets tricky, every developer has a different SDK name and also SDK packages.
 So you must be aware you have to change these values when you are implementing them.

 Unzip the rar.
 And copy "mraid_attrs.xml" to your Android Project 'res- > values' folder.
 And copy the .jar file to your Android Project 'libs' folder.

 Right click your Android Project and choose 'Properties -> Java Build Path', go to 'Libraries' tab.
 And click 'Add JARs'.
-Choose the android project -> libs -> airpushsdk.jar (remember it has a different name for each developer).
-Now also add the Goggle Play Services jar, because even if its added as a library, android won't export the jar. click 'Add JARs' again, go to services project -> libs -> google-play-services.jar.
+Choose the 'android project -> libs -> airpushsdk.jar' (remember it has a different name for each developer).
+Now also add the Goggle Play Services jar, because even if its added as a library, android won't export the jar. click 'Add JARs' again, go to 'services project -> libs -> google-play-services.jar'.

 Switch to the 'Order and Export' tab and be sure to check both new jars.
 Will end up like this: